mhagenow01/FBFransac/README.md

 We find that our system is able to recognize objects across a variety of shapes and sizes, though we still believe the algorithm can be improved as far as reliability.
 In particular, our method had a challenge with the wrench model which was often mistaken as a series of screws.
 Such a classification is still a potential issue with our formulation where smaller geometry with similar local scales can be found within larger geometry.
-As future mitigation, we propose to cull the scene space as objects are found and do mesh identification ordered by decreasing volume.
+As partial future mitigation, we propose to cull the scene space as objects are found and do mesh identification ordered by decreasing volume.
 More details are below.
+For recognition of the wrench (and other objects), the low true positive rates suggest we should further refine our correspondence criteria to more reliably get matches.

 #### Recognition with Point Cloud Noise
 We desire to use our algorithm with point clouds from real 3D scenes, which requires some level